prasenforu/openshift-origin-aws/README.md

 # Openshift on AWS

 ## Overview
-This Quick Start reference deployment guide provides step-by-step instructions for deploying Red Hat OpenShift on the Amazon Web Services (AWS) cloud.
+This Quick Start reference deployment guide provides step-by-step instructions for deploying OpenShift on the Amazon Web Services (AWS) cloud.

 ## OpenShift & AWS Architecture
 We will look at the OpenShift v3.x was created to reflect the additional information needed based on some key models below Docker, Kubernetes.